kingsman00000/AgriCult/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm install -D tailwindcss`
+install for adding css

+### `npm install firebase`
+use firebase for storage and authentication

+add bootstrap also in some place we add bootstrap for better UI design ,use cdn of bootstrap

+### `npm install semantic-ui-react`
 ### `npm test`

 Launches the test runner in the interactive watch mode.\